 Second John was written to urge discernment in how to support traveling teachers.
 During the first two centuries, the gospel of Jesus was taken from place to place by traveling evangelists and teachers.
 Local believers customarily took these missionaries into their homes and gave them provisions for their upcoming travels.
 Since Gnostic teachers also relied on such care and support, John needed to warn his readers about the Gnostics and their doctrine.
 Otherwise, someone might unintentionally contribute to the promotion and advancement of heresy rather than truth.

 Third John had a similar purpose.
-Itinerant teachers who John had sent out were rejected in one of the house churches in the province of Asia by a dictatorial leader, Diotrephes, who even excommunicated members who showed hospitality to John's messengers.
+Itinerant teachers, whom John had sent out, were rejected in one of the house churches in the province of Asia by a dictatorial leader, Diotrephes, who even excommunicated members who showed hospitality to John’s messengers.
 The Elder wrote this short letter to commend Gaius for supporting the teachers and, indirectly, to warn Diotrephes.

 How familiar are you with these passages?

 Do you recall key verses from your previous readings and studies of John’s three epistles?
 Here are a few: